erbridge/itchy-electron/README.md

 ##### `buildVersion`

 The build version of the application.
-Maps to the `FileVersion` metadata property on Windows, and `CFBundleVersion` on OS X.
+Maps to the `FileVersion` metadata property on Windows, and `CFBundleVersion` on OS X. Defaults to `appVersion`.

 ##### `electronVersion`